XSEDE/CRI_JS_Cluster_Tutorial/README.md

 #  Tutorial_Practice

 # Intro

+## Build client VM
+Go to use.jetstream-cloud.org

+Start a new project, launch a new image based on the CentOS 7 Development GUI image.
+- It might be better to have a multi-user client server set up.
+This way we could give them an openrc as well.

+Talk about something here for ~10 min.

+The openstack client should work there.

+Have folks create an openrc.sh with their training account info.

 Make sure everyone has access to a working cmdline client - go through install steps if necessary.
 Check openrc.sh.